DimaGlobin/LAB1_ML_PIPELINE_AND_SVM/README.md

 ## Description

-This is project is the forst laboratory work in **MIPT ML course**.
+This project is the first laboratory work in **MIPT ML course**.
 I studied behavoir of different machine learning algorithms and compared them by metrics
 (*accuracy*, *ROC-AUC curve*).
 The main task is *one-class and multiclass classifications*.

 I've also used **PCA** to decrease space dimention and other **Feature engineering** tools to decrease *loss*.